Kanak-75/DSA-Search-Engine/README.md

 Got feedback or suggestions?
 We'd love to hear from you.
 Open an issue or reach out to us.

-## Acknowledgments

-DSASearch was developed for the AlgoZenith WebDev Hackathon.
-Special thanks to the organizers and fellow participants for the inspiration and support.

 Let's solve algorithms with ease using DSASearch!
 Happy hacking! 🌟